babarrett/hammerspoon/layoutIdeas.md

 ## SpaceFn + X,C,V,Z
 #### Idea
-Use SpaceFn for Cut, Copy, Paste, Undo
+Use SpaceFn for Cut, Copy, Paste, Undo.
+Have done, works.

 #### Pros
 * Use it all the time on laptop now